Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 Additionally, the government's experts found that the Adelanto facility was failing to meet federal standards for solitary confinement — known in ICE's bureaucratic language as "segregation."

-Overall, the report found that GEO Group staff had "no current strategy" when it came to long-term use of solitary confinement, and people were suffering as a result.
+Overall, the report found that GEO Group staff had "no current strategy" when it came to long-term use of solitary confinement and that people were suffering as a result.

-In one case, inspectors found, a detainee was held in a "Special Management Unit" (SMU) for 426 days.
+In one case, inspectors found, a detainee was held in a "Special Management Unit," or SMU, for 426 days.

 "No detainee should be held in the SMU for this amount of time," the report states.
 "Isolation alone can create physical safety concerns and can result in mental decompensation."